HE-TEADAL-PROJECT/asg-tool/docs/03-specifying-sfdp.md

 The **`schema`** structure is a dictionary named as the data structure it describes, with the following keys:
 - **`type`**: (String) The type of the data described by the schema.
 It is usually `object` to indicate a structured dat object.
 - **`properties`**: A dictionary that defines the properties of the data described by the schema with `type: object`.
-Each property must contain name, type, and description, formatted as specified next.
+If the property needs to be computed from properties existing in the source data frame, include `name`, `type`, and `description`, formatted as specified next.
+If the property should be taken from the source dataframe as is, include only `name`.

 ### Specifying individual data elements as part of SFDP Data Schemas
 >? maybe we can include both the regular description, to become part of the OpenAPI spec of the generated SFDP, and another, more structured description that helps constructing the required property from the source data.